-These melt in your mouth cookies are a Christmastime must in my family.
+These melt in your mouth cookies are a must make for my family around Christmas.
 They have tiny bits of pecans throughout and a thick glaze of fudge on the outside.
-They are a bit like snowball cookies only better!
-Make some for your treat trays or make some for yourself!

 For me, the holidays are all about tradition.
 Don’t get me wrong, it is fun to change things up a bit and try new things.